-This field programs the OP4 output to provide one of the following:
+This field programs the OP4 output to provide one of the following: 0: The complement of OPR[4].

-- The complement of OPR[4]. - The Channel B transmitter interrupt output which is the complement of ISR[1].
-When in this mode OP4 acts as an Open-Collector output.
+1: The Channel A receiver interrupt output which is the complement of ISR[1].
+When in this mode OP4 acts as an open-drain output.
 Note that this output is not masked by the contents of the IMR.